 GPS work is sometimes divided into three categories; positioning, navigation, and timing (PNT).
 Most often, GPS surveying is concerned with the first of these, positioning.
 In general, there are two techniques used in surveying.
 They are kinematic and static.
-In static GPS surveying sessions, the receivers are motionless during the observation.
+In static GPS surveying sessions, the receivers are motionless on the Earth during the observation.
 Because static work most often provides higher accuracy and more redundancy than kinematic work, it is usually done to establish control.
 The results of static GPS surveying are processed after the session is completed.
 In other words, the data is typically post-processed.
 The majority of GPS surveying control and geodetic work still relies on static applications.

 In kinematic GPS surveying, the receivers are either in periodic or continuous motion.
 Kinematic GPS is done when real-time, or near real-time, results are needed.
 When the singular objective of kinematic work is positioning, the receivers move periodically using the start and stop methodology originated by Dr. Benjamin Remondi in the 1980s.
 When the receivers are in continuous motion, the objective may be acquisition of the location, attitude, and velocity of a moving platform (i.e., navigation), or positioning.
 The distinction between navigation and positioning is lessening.

 Kinematic applications imply movement, one or more GPS receivers actually in motion during their observations.
 A moving GPS receiver on land, sea, or air is characteristic of kinematic GPS.
 Other characteristics of the application include results in real time and little redundancy.
 Hydrography, aerial mapping, gravimetric, and more and more land surveying projects are done using kinematic GPS.